 2. What are the next steps?

 - Establish rapport and trust.
-Assure Sara that privacy and confidentiality are as important to you, the health care provider, as they are to her.
+Assure Sara that privacy and confidentiality are her rights and are as important to you, the health care provider, as they are to her.

-- Complete a Adolescent Psychosocial Assessment to evaluate Sara’s sexual health (especially her risks for pregnancy and STIs), as well as risk and protective factors related to family, social functioning and mental health.
+- Complete an Adolescent Psychosocial Assessment to evaluate Sara’s sexual health (especially her risks for pregnancy and STIs), as well as risk and protective factors related to family, social functioning and mental health.

 - Assess attitudes, beliefs and knowledge around sexual health.

-- Offer counselling around pregnancy and STI risks, and safer sexual practices (especially condom use and hormonal contraceptives).
+- Offer counselling around pregnancy and STI risks, and safer sexual practices (especially condom use and hormonal contraceptive options).

 - Screen for STIs.